thibaultyou/prompt-library/prompts/code_refactoring_agent/README.md

-# Divine Code Refactoring Agent
+# Divine Code Refactoring Artisan

 ### ✏️ One-line Description

-**Analyzes, refactors, and validates code to improve quality, readability, and performance**
+**Analyzes, refactors, and validates codebases to enhance quality, readability, and performance**

 ### 📄 Description

-This prompt creates an AI agent that analyzes codebases, infers the programming language, and performs comprehensive refactoring.
-It optimizes code quality, readability, and performance while preserving core functionality, and includes testing and validation steps.
+This prompt creates an AI agent that expertly analyzes and refactors codebases.
+It employs a comprehensive approach to improve code quality, readability, and performance while preserving core functionality.
+The agent provides detailed explanations and adheres to best practices in software engineering.

 ### 🔧 Variables

-- `{{REFACTOR_SCOPE}}`
+- `{{REFACTOR_SCOPE}}`: Specifies whether to refactor the entire codebase or focus on specific parts
-- `{{CODEBASE}}`
+- `{{CODEBASE}}`: The code to be refactored

 ### 📜 Prompt